mciepluc/cocotb-coverage/documentation/source/examples.rst

 The transition 1 -> 0 on the data valid strobe denotes the end of the packet.

 The address-based filtering is active when packet address bits marked by the mask (reg address 011) are equal to the filtering address bits (reg address 010).
-The length-based filtering is active when packet length is greater than lower size limit (reg address 100) and lower than upper size limit (reg address 101).
+The length-based filtering is active when packet length is greater than or equal to lower size limit (reg address 100) and lower than or equal to upper size limit (reg address 101).

 Testbench
 ---------